apiaryio/api-blueprint/API Blueprint Specification.md

 			{ ... }

 <a name="PayloadHeadersSection"></a>
 ### 5.1.
-Headers Subsection
+Payload Headers Section
 **Optional**.
 Specifies the message-headers of a Payload section.
-Content of this section is subject to additional formatting.
+The content of this section is subject to additional formatting.

-Refer to [Resource Headers Subsection](#ResourceHeadersSection) for this section's syntax definition.
+This section is **recognized** by the `Headers` reserved **keyword** written in a Markdown list as follows:

+	+ Headers

+The subsection is formatted as a Markdown's [Pre-formatted code blocks](http://daringfireball.net/projects/markdown/syntax#precode) with the following syntax:

+	<HTTP header name>: <value>

+One HTTP header per line.

+This subsection **does not include** any **other sections**.

 Example:

 	+ Request (application/json)
 		+ Headers

-				X-My-Payload-Size: 42
+	    		Accept-Charset: utf-8
+		    	Connection: keep-alive
+		    	Content-Type: multipart/form-data, boundary=AaB03x

 <a name="PayloadParametersSection"></a>
 ### 5.2.
-Parameters Subsection
+Payload Parameters Section
 **Optional** for the **application/json** media type.
 Description of the [Payload](#Payload)'s parameters.
 Content of this subsection is subject to additional formatting.

 This subsection is **recognized** by the `Parameters` reserved **keyword** written as a Markdown list item.